-In June, in a major setback for AAP, the poll panel rejected the pleas of 21 AAP legislators to drop case
+In June, in a major setback, the EC rejected pleas of 21 AAP legislators to drop case